 - A survey can’t be “statistically significant,” nor can a certain number of responses.
 Only a test statistic (e.g., a calculated statistical quantity) can be statistically significant.

-- Researchers aren’t asking about the significance of the results in the context of their objectives.
-This should be their main focus.
+- Researchers’ main focus should be finding out about the significance of the survey results in the context of their objectives.

-Practical significance: A calculated difference is practically significant if the actual difference it is estimating will affect a decision to be made.
-(Should we focus more marketing dollars on women than we do on men?)
+A calculated difference is practically significant if the actual difference it is estimating will affect a decision to be made.

-So, how “statistically significant” is your survey data and is that the right question?
+So, how “statistically significant” is your survey data, and is that even the right question to ask?